Tomyxb/proj2/README.md

 Student 2: Partner2 Name (123456987)

 ## Project Status
-CDSVReader.cpp completed
-CDSVWriter.cpp ing
-CDSVReaderTest.cpp completed
-CDSVWriterTest.cpp ing
 XMLReader.cpp on Zhongtian
 XMLWriter.cpp on Zhongtian
-XMLReaderTest.cpp ?
+XMLReaderTest.cpp on
-XMLWriterTest.cpp ?
+XMLWriterTest.cpp on
 Makefile ing
 ## Known Issues

 ## Code References

 ## Generative AI Use
-I used ChatGPT for prompt 1, prompt2
+I used ChatGPT4.0 for prompt 1, prompt2, prompt3, prompt4

 ### Prompt 1
 Do I have to put sth in CDSVReader::~CDSVReader(){} for anything?